anujrajani/Getting_Cleaning_Data/README.md

 ### Code Book

-From Overview: A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
+A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.

 ### README

-From Overview: You should also include a README.md in the repo with your scripts.
+You should also include a README.md in the repo with your scripts.
 This repo explains how all of the scripts work and how they are connected.

 ## Data Analysis Explanation

-###For 1st tidy data set:
+### For 1st tidy data set:

 * Read data sets and merge them
 * Read subjects and merge them